ForestOfLight/Nudge/README.md

 Download the latest release of **Nudge** from the [Releases Page](https://github.com/ForestOfLight/Nudge/releases).
 Install it like any other addon, making sure the **Beta APIs** experiment is enabled.

+> [!IMPORTANT]
+> This addon will not work on Realms until Mojang enables support for the `@minecraft/debug-utilities` scripting module.
+>
+> Using Nudge with Editor Mode will also cause Nudge not to render properly.

 ### Getting Started

 Once installed on a world:

-1. Use `/nudge:edit` to get the Nudge item.
+1. Use `/nudge:nudge` to get the Nudge item.
 2. "Hit" with the item to start selecting an area or "Use" it to change the edit mode.
 3. Instructions in-game will guide you through making edits.

-Nudge is designed to feel natural and quick — a companion tool for faster iteration.
+Nudge is designed to feel natural and quick - a companion tool for faster iteration.

 ### Additional Commands